danriti/moleskine/pycon-2015/README.md

 ## Dan Riti

-* I was blown away by the Jacob Kaplan-Moss's keynote, [I Don't Deserve to be Here][10].
-Jacob talks about how the mythical "10X Programmer" stereotype creates an barrier to entry into the field of software engineering and draws comparisons that reinforce how ridiculous this idea really is.
+* I was blown away by Jacob Kaplan-Moss's keynote,
+  [I Don't Deserve to be Here][10].
+Jacob talks about how the mythical "10X Programmer" stereotype creates a barrier to entry into the field of software engineering and draws comparisons that reinforce how ridiculous this idea really is.
 Highly recommended!